VishrutGupta/FMCG-Supply-Chain-Analysis/README.md

    **Volume Fill Rate (VOFR)%**
 - The team monitors **Total Order** and **Total Order Lines** for daily customer orders.
 - These metrics are compared against the target service levels established for each customer.

 ***
-## My Role in this project

-- Hi, **I’m Rajesh**, the data analyst in the supply chain team at AtliQ Mart.
-- I recently joined the company and briefed about the task in the stakeholder business review meeting.
-- Today, I'm excited to discuss the role I'll be building a dashboard to address the supply chain challenges.

-***
 ## Data sets